aimms/user-guide/aimms-ide/Solvers/GUROBI/MIP Heuristics/GUROBI_MIP_Heuristic_-_Partition_Heuristic.rst

 The default value of 15 indicates that we enable every option except the first one listed above.

 The partitioning heuristic uses large-neighborhood search to try to improve the current incumbent solution.
-To enable the partitioning heuristic a partition should be specified for at least one variable.
+To enable the partitioning heuristic, a partition should be specified for at least one variable.
-In AIMMS you can specify a partition for a variable using the function :any:`GMP::Column::SetDecomposition`.
+In AIMMS you can specify a partition for a variable using the procedure :any:`GMP::Column::SetDecomposition`.
 The provided partition number can be positive, which indicates that the variable should be included when the correspondingly numbered sub-MIP is solved, 0 which indicates that the variable should be included in every sub-MIP, or -1 which indicates that the variable should not be included in any sub-MIP.
 Variables that are not included in the sub-MIP are fixed to their values in the current incumbent solution.
-If no partition value is assigned to a variable, using the function :any:`GMP::Column::SetDecomposition`, then its partition value will be -1.
+If no partition value is assigned to a variable, using the procedure :any:`GMP::Column::SetDecomposition`, then its partition value will be -1.

 To give an example, imagine you are solving a model with 400 variables and you set the partition attribute to -1 for variables 0-99,